29yashprofessional/UART_Design/README.md

 ## 1. Project Overview

 This project implements a Universal Asynchronous Receiver Transmitter (UART) controller using Verilog HDL.
 The design includes modular implementation of the transmitter, receiver, baud rate generator, and a top-level controller to integrate the components.
-The system is configured to work with a **1 MHz system clock** and a **fixed baud rate of 10,000 bps**, making it suitable for mid-speed serial communication applications such as debugging interfaces or lightweight sensor networks.
+The system is configured to work with a **1 MHz system clock** and a **baud rate of 10,000**, making it suitable for mid-speed serial communication applications such as debugging interfaces or lightweight sensor networks.

 ## 2. Features